Ultimate Guide to Sprinter Van Conversion Layouts

 Fixed Bed, No Shower

-Without the shower, there's extra space for a lounge.
+Without the shower, there's extra space for a front lounge.
 Under one of the lounge seats there will be your self-contained toilet.
 This is for people who are totally ok with taking the 15 minute drive to planet fitness or one of the many other places for showers... or just using baby wipes - no judgement!

 U-Lounge With Shower